behu-kea/ITA24-1-sem/webteknologi/17-lets-build-a-generative-ai-tool.md

 #### Using the API

-When the model is running it has also created an api that you can access the following way:
+Now to start working with the model i have created a template for you [here](https://github.com/behu-kea/ita24-1sem-code/blob/main/genai-test-js/local-llm.js).
+You can also use the code below

 ```javascript
 function logSuggestion() {